ZGCDDoo/ctint-science/README.rst

     * boost: https://www.boost.org/

 Contact and help
 ===================
-To get help, please leave an issue or contact me by email at charles-david.hebert\@usherbrooke.ca
+To get help, please leave an issue or contact me by email at charles-david.hebert@usherbrooke.ca